 Mission of the SOC/CTI Task Force:

-Open the discussion among private European stakeholders develop and convey common messages and suggestions / recommendations to the EU and national decision makers for possible future public / private cooperation in the CTI domain
+Open the discussion among private European stakeholders develop and convey common messages and suggestions / recommendations to the EU and national decision makers for possible future public / private cooperation in the CTI domain.

 Create the basis and possibly an ambiance for an increased and more efficient exchange of threat information among private stakeholders.